pablovegan/Python-tips-tools/README.md

 - [Exception handling](https://www.programiz.com/python-programming/exception-handling): `try-except` statements.
 They work very well with custom error classes.
 An example can be found in the [`4-exceptions.ipynb`](examples/4-exceptions.ipynb) notebook inside the `examples` folder.
 - [Iterators and generators](https://www.datacamp.com/tutorial/python-iterators-generators-tutorial): look up the functions `iter()` and `next()`, and the keyword `yield`.
 - [Function and class decorators](https://www.programiz.com/python-programming/decorator): decorators are a simple sintax to transform certain functions or classes.
 - [Pre-commits](https://pre-commit.com/): pre-commit hooks allow us to do certain actions before commiting changes with git.
-For example, we can lint our code with Ruff and fix it with Black if it doesn't whenever we make a commit.
+For example, we can lint our code with Ruff and fix it with Black whenever we make a commit.

 ## Online resources